xrchz/rocketarb/README.md

 How to?
 Here are the steps...
 Message me on the RocketPool Discord if you have any problems!

-1. Dry run creating the minipool the normal way with the Rocketpool smartnode (>= 1.7.0).
+1. Try almost creating the minipool the normal way with the Rocketpool smartnode (>= 1.7.0).
 Stop before the final `ARE YOU SURE...` prompt and cancel it.
 2. Ensure your node's RPC port is exposed locally as described [here](https://docs.rocketpool.net/guides/node/advanced-config.html#execution-client).
 3. Install the requirements on your node machine: `nodejs` (>= 18), and `npm`.